MuriloGhignatti/TBEWeon/README.md

 ### Running
 * Compile the program
-* Run it with `java -jar tbeweon.jar`, this will run using the default configuration as showed above
+* Run it with `java -jar TBEWeon-1.0.0.jar`, this will run using the default configuration as showed above
-* Or Run it with `java -jar tbeweon.jar <full path of config.properties>`, this will use your own properties for running the program
+* Or Run it with `java -jar TBEWeon-1.0.0.jar <full path of config.properties>`, this will use your own properties for running the program

+> ℹ️ The produced artifact can be found inside `TBWeon/target/TBEWeon-1.0.0.jar`

 ## Authors